Cobre mine, Panama: History

 In 1997, Inmet Mining Corporation was part of the joint venture for the project.
-In 2005, The project was split into two: Petaquilla Gold and Petaquilla Copper.
+From 1998 to 2003 the project sat dormant due to low copper prices.
+In 2005, The Petaquilla minerals project was split into two: Petaquilla Gold and Petaquilla Copper.
 Petaquilla Gold would later remain under control of Petaquilla Minerals and was later sold to Petaquilla Gold, S.A., and Petaquilla Copper which initially remained part of the joint venture but later came under control of Teck and Inmet in 2008.
 Petaquilla copper was purchased by Inmet in 2008.
 To avoid losing the mining concession, work to start mining (mine development) first began in Petaquilla Gold around 2005.

 The development of the copper mine began in 2011 by Inmet, and construction started in 2015.
 Minera Panamá, S.A.
 (MPSA) was established under Inmet.
 This copper mine project was owned by Inmet Mining until 2013, when this company was taken over by First Quantum Minerals Ltd. (FQM).
 Construction continued over the next six years until 2019.
 Cobre Panamá represents a total US$6.2 billion investment, partly financed by deposits in the amount of US$1,356 million from Franco-Nevada against future deliveries of gold and silver produced by the mine.

 Juan Carlos Varela, who served as President of Panama from 2014 to 2019, extended the concession for an additional 20 years in 2016.
 It is reported that all presidents of Panama in the post-intervention era (starting from 1989) have been involved in expanding or supporting the operations of the copper mine, including Mireya Moscoso, Martín Torrijos and Ricardo Martinelli, all of whom served from 1999 to 2014.

 Lawyer Juan Ramón Sevillano filed a claim for the unconstitutionality of Law 9 in 1998, which was done again by lawyer Susana Serracín in 2009 but it was not ruled as unconstitutional by the Supreme Court of Justice until 25 September 2018, 21 years later.
 The ruling was formally published in the government gazette on 2021, three years after the Supreme Court's decision due to legal measures by First Quantum's law firm Morgan & Morgan to delay its publication, even though the ruling was in effect without being published.
 Despite this the mine's construction continued in 2019 and the mine went into operation that same year and the governments of Juan Carlos Varela and Laurentino Cortizo made efforts to justify these actions.